-For one, some massage therapists across the country continue to work, even when testing is still unavailable for massage therapists and personal protective equipment is scarce.
-In Washington state, where massage therapists have been billing insurance since the 1980's, the guidelines allow massage therapists to continue working with acute injuries and conditions.
+For one, some practitioners across the country continue to work, even when testing is still unavailable for practitioners and personal protective equipment is scarce.
+In Washington state, where practitioners have been billing insurance since the 1980's, the guidelines allow practitioners to continue working with acute injuries and conditions.
 My clients in those situations have comorbidities, making the risk grave.
 I choose not to see them.

 I know people need massage, but is massage lifesaving?

 Will postponing massage worsen a life-threatening or debilitating prognosis?

 The orthopedic surgeons decided that even though joint replacements will significantly improve the quality of a patient's life, their prognosis is still good if they wait three to four more months.
 Oncologists have a more difficult decision to make.
 Tumors will continue to grow without surgery.
 Even so, many were postponed.

 If you're struggling to decide whether to see patients or not, consider the kinds of questions physicians have to ask.

 If you do decide to see patients, I encourage you to watch the video conversation I posted with Ruth Werner, Melanie Hayden and myself.
 This will help you to at least know the risks and the best ways to protect yourself and your clients.

 And remember, nothing is without risk with this disease.